Aiven-Open/klaw-docs/docs/docs/HowTo/clusterconnectivity/klaw-core-with-clusterapi.md

     Example: ``dGhpcyBpcyBhIHNlY3JldCB0byBhY2Nlc3MgY2x1c3RlcmFwaQ==``
     ```

-2. Configure the SSL protocols
+2. Configure the SSL settings to enable HTTPS

-    You need to configure the following SSL settings for Klaw to run on
+    To enable HTTPS for Klaw, you need to configure the following SSL settings in the `application.properties` files for the Klaw Core API and the Klaw Cluster API:
-    HTTPS.
-These settings must be configured in the
-    `application.properties` files for Klaw's `core` and `cluster-api`
-    modules to communicate securely over HTTPS:

     ```
     server.ssl.key-store=client.keystore.p12